immobiliare/sfs/docs/INSTALL.md

 -------------------

 Assuming our configuration named `www` is finished, we may not want to start sfs-sync via systemd.
 Copy `etc/systemd/system/sfs-sync@.service` to `/etc/systemd/system/sfs-sync@.service`.
 This service file is a templated file which expectes the executeable sfs-sync in `/usr/local/bin` and the configurations in `/etc/sysconfig/sfs/`.
 You can change these defaults by changing the service file.
+On Debian systems change this to `/etc/defaults/sfs`.
 Copy your configuration file `www.php` to the location stated in the service file (`/etc/sysconfig/sfs/` by default).

 In order to start your configuration with systemd, type